learn-co-curriculum/phase-3-active-record-associations-one-to-many/README.md

 end
 ```

 Great!
-Now go ahead and run the following commands in your terminal to
+Now go ahead and run the following command in your terminal to
-run our migrations and generate some seed data:
+run our migrations:

 ```console
 $ bundle exec rake db:migrate